PycT/RhythmicML/doc/Client/dashboard.md

 + When older version is made current, all tracked files are deleted and version archive is unpacked.
     A mark of current active version written to a model record.
 If any changes performed and commited, a new eldest version is created.

+### Deploying actve version

+The `Deploy` button deploys the active version of the model.
+The workflow after confirmation is as follows:
++ Pack all files tracked in actvie version and marked as deployed
++ Send the package and model metadata to deployment URL
++ Get an answer with deployment id nad record it to Client DB.

 ## Global UI page variables
 ```